 The Challenge To Marinas Is Not Just About Space And Availability.

 Marinas across regions which don’t have the luxury of a high profile events on their doorstep, will often look to create their own by developing a program of summer events to attract ‘wondering’ superyachts to a berth for a series of nights on their water, rather than 20 nautical miles down the same coastline.
-With marinas booking some of the worlds most popular music acts, or creating art and cultural fairs to marinas lobbying sports and cultural ministers to obtain ‘host city’ status for sporting events tours like Americas Cup.
+With marinas booking some of the world’s most popular music acts.
+Or creating art and cultural fairs to marinas lobbying sports and cultural ministers to obtain ‘host city’ status for sporting events tours like Americas Cup.

 We would love to hear your views and experiences.
-Also if you are in charge or involved in any of the new marina development projects underway we would love to hear from you.
+Also, if you are in charge or involved in any of the new marina development projects underway, we would love to hear from you.